TZstatsADS/Spr2017-proj2-grp7/README.md

 	ShinyApp Design and Debug.

 	+ Kai Chen:
+	Responsible for "Trend Analysis" part, including but not limited to interface and interaction design, data gathering and processing, visualizations; Testing and debugging in "Find Route" part.

   + Yue Gao:
   Vehicle data analysis (fuel type analysis, alternative fuel vehicle comparison);